 The thickness and average density of the modelled crust throughout the region are shown in Fig. 7.
-The lateral variation in average density is obtained as a weighted average calculated from the thicknesses and densities of the upper crust and the lower crust at every point in the model.
-Overall the crust is thicker and less dense on average in the European plate (27.5 km and 2750 kg/m3) compared to the Adriatic (22.5 km and 2850 kg/m3).
-The thickest crust corresponds to the crustal root of the Central Alps (55 km).
+The thickness of the entire crust is calculated as the difference between the top surface of the upper crust and the top surface of the lithospheric mantle from the model.
+The lateral variation in average density is calculated as a weighted average taken from the thicknesses and densities of the upper crust and the lower crust at every point in the model.

+Overall the crust can be seen to be thicker and less dense on average on the European plate (27.5 km and 2750 kg/m3) compared to the Adriatic (22.5 km and 2850 kg/m3).
+The thickest crust is found in the crustal root of the Central Alps at around 55 km thick.
 Areas of thinned crust are found below the sedimentary depocentres of the Po Basin and the Upper Rhine Graben, which can additionally be seen extending South and West of its surface location, however the crust does not appear significantly thinned beneath the Molasse Basin.
-Whilst the Adriatic crust is denser on average than the European crust, it has more extreme density variations within it, such as a modelled low density crust in the North of the Adriatic indenter that coincides with the Veneto-Friuli plain (2700 kg/m3), immediately adjacent to much denser crust lying to the South below the Adriatic Sea (2900 kg/m3).
+Whilst the Adriatic crust is denser on average than the European crust it has more extreme density variations within it, such as a modelled low density crust in the North of the Adriatic indenter that coincides with the

+Veneto-Friuli plain (2700 kg/m3), immediately adjacent to much denser crust lying to the South below the Adriatic Sea (2900 kg/m3).

 Density contrasts within the crust correlate spatially with the locations of some Alpine zone boundaries as defined in the literature (Schmid et al., 1989; Schmid et al., 2004).
-The Briançonnais Terrane can be seen as a higher density block contrasting with the rest of the zones that surround it.
-The Southern Alps can also be identified as a dense block, with its borders to the Briançonnais Terrane and the Austro-Alpine zone clearly defined in the East of the modelled region.
-The Tauern Window can also be clearly identified as a relatively lower density zone within the Austro-Alpine zone.
+The Brianconnais terrain can be seen as a higher density block contrasting with the rest of the zones that surround it and the Southern Alps can also be seen as a dense block, with its borders to the Brianconnais terrain and the Austro-Alpine zone clearly defined in the East of the modelled region.
+The Tauern window can also be seen clearly as a low density anomaly within the Austro-Alpine zone.

-Figure 8 also shows the thickness and average density of the modelled crust, but additionally shows their correspondence with large earthquakes and ongoing surface deformation.
-The thickness of the crust is overlain with present day vertical displacement rates (Sternai et al., 2019) in Fig. 8a and the average density of the crust is overlain with present day horizontal surface strain distribution (Sánchez et al., 2018), earthquakes of a moment magnitude of 6 or larger (Fäh et al., 2011; Stucchi et al., 2012; Grünthal et al., 2013) and the location of modelled upper crust domain boundaries in Fig. 8b, so that relationships between crustal features and recent deformation and seismicity can be interrogated.
+Figure 8 also shows the thickness and average density of the modelled crust, but additionally shows their correspondence with seismicity and deformation.
+The thickness of the crust is overlain with present day vertical displacement rates (Sternai et al., 2019) in Fig. 8a and the average density of the crust is overlain with present day horizontal surface strain distribution (Sánchez et al., 2018), seismic events of a moment magnitude of 6 or larger (Fäh et al., 2011; Stucchi et al., 2012; Grünthal et al., 2013) and the location of modelled upper crust domain boundaries in Fig. 8b, so that relationships between crustal features and deformation and seismicity can be interrogated.

 Within the Alps a strong correlation exists between the thickness of the crust and vertical displacement rates at the surface.
-Regions of modelled thickened crust correspond to high positive rates of vertical displacement.
-Regions of thinned crust, such as the Po Basin and the Upper Rhine Graben, were found to correspond to negative vertical displacements.
+Regions of modelled thickened crust correspond to high positive rates of vertical displacement, such as within the Alps.
+Regions of thinned crust, such as in the Po Basin and the Upper Rhine Graben, were found to correspond to negative vertical displacements.
 Differing rates of vertical displacement can also be observed in the Western Molasse and Eastern Molasse Basin, with the west uplifting and the east subsiding.
 The transition between these two behaviours in the Molasse Basin corresponds to the boundary of the modelled density domain boundaries in the sedimentary and upper crustal layers, separating the denser eastern region of the basin and the less dense western portion of the basin.